TabGuigui/WorldTraj/README.md

 ```

 #### Step2: download ta-dwm checkpoint
-You can download the corresponding ta-dwm checkpoint training on NAVSIM (*worldtraj_stage1_1024_tadwm*) or use the checkpoint from Stage 1. \
+You can download the corresponding ta-dwm checkpoint training on NAVSIM (*worldtraj_stage1_1024_tadwm*) or use the checkpoint training from Stage 1. \
 👉 [TA-DWM Model](https://huggingface.co/tabguigui/WorldTraj/tree/main)

 #### Step3: train planner